-Avoid cliches in your cover letter, and while it is a formal piece of correspondence, it shouldn't sound stilted, stiffor unnatural.
+Avoid clichés in your cover letter.
+While it is a formal piece of correspondence, it shouldn't sound stilted, stiff, or unnatural.

 When you email a cover letter, make sure your letter is short.
-Include the copy in the body of the email message.
-Don't send a cover letter as an attachment unless the employer specifically requests it in that format.
+Include the copy in the body of the email message or upload it to the company website with your resume.

-Keep copies of all your cover letters so you trackwhat you sent to whom.
+Keep copies of all your cover letters so that you can track what you sent to whom and when.
 That way, if you get a request for an interview, you can look back at your cover letters to know what you already mentioned.

 Spell Check and Proofread

 Before you send the cover letter, ask someone to read it and review it for typos.
 It's difficult noticing mistakes in our own writing because we are so close to it.
-If you're alone and need to proofread your own work, you can try a few techniques to catch errors: change the font style, copythe text into another document, or read the document backward (bottom to top).
+If you're alone and need to proofread your own work, you can try a few techniques to catch errors: change the font style, copy the text into another document, or read the document backward (from bottom to top).

-Always double-check that you have the company name, the job title and department, and your contact's name spelled correctly.
+Always double-check that you have spelled the company name, the job title and department, and your contact's name correctly.
 These are particularly embarrassing errors.
-Follow these proofreading tips for job seekers.
+Follow these proofreading tips for job seekers for additional assistance.